neptune-ai/docs/docs/logging-and-managing-experiment-results/index.rst

 .. note::

-    If you work in Notebooks, you need to place ``neptune.stop`` (reference: :meth:`~neptune.experiments.Experiment.stop`) at the very end of your experiment to make sure that everything will be closed properly.
+    If you work in Notebooks, you need to place ``neptune.stop`` (reference docs: :meth:`~neptune.experiments.Experiment.stop`) at the very end of your experiment to make sure that everything will be closed properly.

     Note that you are still able to :ref:`update an experiment <update-existing-experiment>` that was closed before.